 “There is a danger when you play in front of us,” added Houle.
 Sometimes emotions take over, and you can get some bad punishment.
 So it’s going to be important for us to have good positive energy, but also to manage it well.
 The start of the match will be important, we will talk about all this to our players.

 “But the crowd will have a big impact, and we had some of the best crowds here on the circuit.
 We must pay tribute to the people who come here, and who make it a beautiful family atmosphere.
 It will be fun for our players, for the city.
 We look forward. »

 This three-of-five series is tied 1-1, and the next two games will be presented in Laval, including the fourth Saturday afternoon.
 Should Game 5 ever be needed, it would be presented to Syracuse on Tuesday night.

 Incredible ?
 The word is very well chosen, since in recent seasons, the Canadiens’ school club has not often set foot in AHL playoff territory.
 The 2016-17 IceCaps made the playoffs but suffered a quick first-round exit.
-Previously, the little CH had missed the playoffs for five consecutive seasons, including four years in Hamilton, when the club was called the Bulldogs.
+Previously, the little Canadian had missed the playoffs for five consecutive seasons, including four years with Hamilton, when the club was called the Bulldogs.

 This lack of success does not look very good, but Houle swears that the members of the management of the Canadian do not add any form of pressure to him these days.